Here is a list of terms central to my scholastic writing. It is offered as a quick and easy way to better understand them.

 Move / Counter-Move: The dynamic form in which struggles over conflictual issues plays out.
 Virtually no move is ever the ‘final act’ in a given conflict.

-Repressive-Responsiveness: Repression of large social groups that stems from pressure applied by large, often majoritarian social groups on political actors, to produce such repression.
+Repressive-Responsiveness: Repression of large social groups that stems from democratic pressure applied by large, often majoritarian social groups on political actors, to produce such repression.

 Social Closure: A central power move within society in which resources are made accessible only to a certain group (and not to anybody else) through an exclusion criterion.